cognitedata/opcua-extractor-net/README.md

 then simply run `dotnet restore` to install dependencies.

 To run:
 `dotnet run [optional config directory]`.
-If no .yml config file is specified, config.yml in the application directory is used.
+If no config directory is specified, [application dir]/config is used.
-See the [example configuration](Extractor/config.example.yml) for a template.
+See the [example configuration](config/config.example.yml) for a template.

 ### Using Docker
 Simply download and run the latest build from [here](https://console.cloud.google.com/gcr/images/cognitedata/EU/opcua-extractor-net?gcrImageListsize=30)